 The SRS-RSRP measurement reported by the UE shall fulfil the accuracy requirements defined in Table 10.1.22.1.1-1 for FR1 and Table 10.1.22.1.1-2 for FR2, provided that the following conditions are met.
+The accuracy requirements in this clause are derived based on AWGN radio propagation conditions.

 - Conditions defined in clause 7.3 of TS 38.101-1 [18] for reference sensitivity are fulfilled.